 Play Out creates engaging, multi-generational interactive concerts.

 With multi-generational audiences in mind, Play Out concerts are for both children and adults alike.
 They strike the balance of being participatory and introspective, educational and entertaining.
-Play Out concerts always include a wide range of old and new instrumental music, and are performed by world-class musicians and ensembles.
+Play Out concerts make thoughtful connections between a wide range of old and new instrumental music, and are performed by world-class musicians and ensembles.

-Play Out concerts incorporate the creative talents of other spectacular artists in different mediums, and have commissioned poets, writers, illustrators, animators, and many more.
+Incorporating the talents of other spectacular artists in different mediums, Play Out regularly commissions poets, writers, illustrators, animators, and many more.
+Creative multi-media is a feature of all Play Out concerts.

 The mission of Play Out concerts is to light up our inner worlds through music, regardless of age.

-Play Out is personal to me — it’s a reminder of my own music education growing up, when my teachers and mentors enthusiastically encouraged me to play out, to make my unique musical voice heard and expressed to its fullest.
+Play Out is personal — the name is a tribute to my own music education, when my teachers and mentors encouraged me to “play out,” and to make my musical voice expressed to its fullest.

 — Caitlin Sullivan